×

 When we asked expats and global nomads about the quality of medical care in Japan, they replied:

 "Research clinics and hospitals online that are English-speaking beforehand.
 Contact clinics to ask if they perform certain procedures.
 Learn some common words to ask for specific things if you have to go to a Japanese-speaking clinic or hospital.
 Hospitals will not coddle you - you must advocate for yourself and be firm if you are having certain issues.
-Otherwise they may rush you out after a quick once-over," commented one expat living in Tokyo.
+Otherwise they may rush you out after a quick once-over," commented one expat who moved to Tokyo.

 View More Answers